CoinFabrik/on-ink-integration-tests/assets/Weight to Fee.md

 	}
 ```
 Where the first one has a hardcoded zero.
 Is that intentional as "working as intended", or is that a workaround for something else?

+## Next Steps

+- Make the gas value in e2e the same as in integration tests
+- Make a setter like `env().setGasPrice(...)` to set the value in the tests (with a default value)
+- Make the gas value an arbitrary X and document it.

+Any of this decisions should be properly documented.